-This doesn’t mean you have to get rid of your possessions, or even leave them in the ‘safe’ keeping of someone you know.
-Many a storage facility is aware of the needs and circumstances of their military customers and will gladly work with you.
+This doesn’t mean you have to get rid of your possessions or even leave them in the ‘safe’ keeping of someone you know.
+Many storage facility operators are aware of the needs and circumstances of their military customers and will gladly work with you.

 Tips for Storing Your Possessions

 Search online, and ask around.
 Find out what others are saying about the facility you’re considering.
 How do they treat their customers?
 Don’t just choose a storage facility based on price.
 If a business gets so-so reviews their discounted price may not be worth it.

 Look for military discounts.
 Most storage facilities offer discounts to members of the military.
 Also, consider more than just price in your decision.

 Label your boxes.
 Color code your boxes with yard sale dots.
 For example, if you mark your kitchen boxes blue, you can keep them organized when it comes time to retrieve them from storage.
 If you’ll be taking them with you, labeling your boxes will make the unpacking process far easier at your destination.

 Store your gear efficiently.
 Put heavier items to the bottom of the stack.
 Got a box of books?
 Don’t stack it on top of your kitchen glassware.
 To save space, some furniture can be stored on its side.
 Got a prized collection of vinyl records?
 Store them upright to prevent warping.
 Packing away any liquids like shampoo or detergents?
 A few seconds spent tightening the top can save you a box of possessions later on.
 Also, make sure you store liquids upright.